-It’s common for video to be left at the back of this production line, due to the assumed cost and time required to produce it.
-However, things are changing, and video could soon become the hub of your content delivery through the adoption of new technology.
-User-generated video has so much repurposing potential as part of a communication or learning content plan, so why leave it until last?
-With disruptive user-generated mobile platforms like StoryTagger emerging as part of the learning technology ecosystem, it’s possible to deliver on a video-first content repurposing strategy quickly and cost-effectively.
-This is particularly valuable to teams who aim to maintain a regular cadence of content to breathe life into their LXPs and learning platforms.
+User-generated video has so much repurposing potential as part of a communication or learning content plan.
+With disruptive experience and curation platforms emerging as part of the learning technology ecosystem, the need for high- quality, relevant content is increasing.
+This is particularly the case for L&D teams who aim to maintain a regular cadence of content to breathe life into their LXPs and learning platforms.

-1. Create a blog post with the video transcript
+1. Create a blog post using the video transcript

 Use AI tools such as Sonix to generate a transcript from your video.
-You can top and tail the content and share as a post or resource on your intranet or learning platform.
-Don’t forget you can embed the video in full or as snippets to serve colleagues who don’t want to read the whole thing.
-We’ll be building transcriptions into StoryTagger shortly, so do look out for updates.
+You could then top and tail the content with some context and share as a post or resource on your intranet or learning platform.
+Don’t forget you can also embed the video in full or as snippets to serve colleagues who don’t want to read the whole thing.

 2. Write an article